 Each ‘tango time capsule’ covers a span of fifteen years, with a detailed history of the dance in that time period and artifacts of the era.

-This part of the exhibition is loaded with information but visitors may be distracted by the abundance of memorabilia in the cabinets, including a dilapidated pair of dancing shoes from the 1920’s or one of the token fedoras worn by tango’s golden boy turned tragic hero, Carlos Gardel.
+This part of the exhibition is loaded with information (in Spanish) but visitors may be distracted by the abundance of memorabilia in the cabinets, including a dilapidated pair of dancing shoes from the 1920’s or one of the token fedoras worn by tango’s golden boy turned tragic hero, Carlos Gardel.

 After the journey through tango’s history, visitors can make their way into the hall of tango’s legendary figures.
 This room in the museum serves as a tribute to the creators of the tango, including famous singers, dancers and lyricists.

 Relics include records, photographs and clothing.
 Overlooking the space are the faces of tango’s greatest names in large black and white posters.